zygos/LectureOne/README.md

 - `git pull <where> <branch>` - &quot;Pulls&quot; changes from a remote repository onto your local repository.
 Useful when collaboarating on a team project.

+- `git log --pretty=oneline -<num>` - Shows *num* lines from your log; this equates to your last *num* commits. `--pretty=oneline` is my favourite formatting option for the increased readability it provides.
+There are a tonne more options for displaying various things.

 ### More Commands ###
 As I said before, the above isn't anywhere near an exhaustive list of commands.
 Also very important are `git branch`, `git rebase`, `git fetch` and `git merge`.